 - Best iPad deals: Save big on Apple's tablets

-But now there's a new iPad Pro on the horizon, and it's packing Apple's powerful M1 chip, a very promising new Liquid Retina XDR display, better cameras and support for 5G.
+But now there's a new iPad Pro on the market, and it's packing Apple's powerful M1 chip, a very promising new Liquid Retina XDR display, better cameras and support for 5G.

 The iPad Pro 2021 is the latest and most powerful Apple tablet on the block, but is it a better choice for your needs?
 Read on for some helpful insights!